The Concord Pact/Community Expectations

 Boarding houses will be open during the school day to residents of that house only.
-Boarding students may be in their own rooms during the day between classes, during free blocks, or if they are learning virtually.
+Boarding students may be in their own rooms during the day between classes or during free blocks.
 Adult house monitors will be circulating throughout the house.

 Students are encouraged to spend free time outdoors whenever possible.
 There will also be indoor and outdoor spaces available on campus for students to use when they are free.
 Students will be expected to follow physical distancing and masking guidelines in all of these spaces.
 Room schedules and capacities will be posted so students will know when they are available.
-Students are permitted to travel to the extended campus, but they must chip out and back in and follow all mask and physical distancing guidelines.
+Students are permitted to travel to the extended campus, but they must follow all mask and physical distancing guidelines (food can be purchased for takeout only).
 The approved spaces for students to be during a free block and expectations during that time will be posted throughout campus and communicated with all students.

 Day Student Arrival

 Arrival time is dependent on a student’s first class; arrive on campus, chip in, proceed to your first class, and sanitize your space.
 If you arrive before your first class begins, you may find space outside or in our tents or chip in to a designated spot on campus.
 Breakfast snacks will be available in the Main School Lobby for day students arriving early.

 Day students should plan to depart campus as soon as possible following their last scheduled activity on campus.
 Dinner is not provided to day students on most evenings.
 However, there will be opportunities when day students will be invited to stay for dinner on a Friday evening prior to an on campus event.
 This will be communicated with the community.
 Students must follow all guidelines for eating when this option is offered.
 Club meetings and similar activities will remain virtual, so day students will not remain on campus for any evening commitments.
 More information will be forthcoming on where day students may wait between the end of their classes and departing campus (if there is a necessary wait or delay prior to pickup).